List of ES Sétif seasons

-ES Sétif are an Algerian professional football club based in Sétif, who currently play in the Ligue 1.
+ES Sétif is an Algerian professional football club based in Sétif, who currently plays in Ligue 1.
 This list details ES Sétif's achievements in major competitions, together with the top scorers for each season.

-The club has won a total of 24 major trophies, including the national championship 8 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 2 times, and the UAFA Club Cup 2 times ES Sétif won the CAF Champions League 2 times, CAF Super Cup 1 time and defunct cup Afro-Asian Club Championship 1 time.
+The club has won a total of 24 major trophies, including the national championship 8 times; it has also won the Algerian Cup a record 8 times, the Algerian Super Cup 2 times, and the UAFA Club Cup 2 times.
+ES Sétif won the CAF Champions League 2 times, the CAF Super Cup once and the defunct cup Afro-Asian Club Championship once.
 The club has also never been out of the top two divisions of Algerian football since entering the Football League.

-This is a list of the seasons played by ES Sétif from 1962 when the club first entered a league competition to the most recent seasons.
+This is a list of the seasons played by ES Sétif from 1962, when the club first entered a league competition to the most recent seasons.
 The club's achievements in all major national and international competitions as well as the top scorers are listed.
-Top scorers in bold were also top scorers of Ligue 1.
-The list is separated into three parts, coinciding with the three major episodes of Algerian football:
+The list is separated into three parts, coinciding with the three major episodes of Algerian football.